top of page

 Fans in particular don’t just watch content.
 They follow it, discuss it, reference it, and build identity around it.

 When a brand earns a place inside that relationship, the attention it receives is voluntary, sustained, and emotionally charged.
-That is a fundamentally different position than renting 30 seconds of a distracted viewer’s time.
+That is a wildly different scenario than renting 30 seconds of a distracted viewer’s time.

 How Entertainment Partnerships Make Advertising More Effective